cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/gitlab.md

 ![Download Cert](../static/zero-trust-security/gitlab/disable-ingress.png)

-Argo Tunnel will continue to run outbound-only connections and I can avoid this machine getting caught up in a crypto mining operation, or something worse.
+Cloudflare Tunnel will continue to run outbound-only connections and I can avoid this machine getting caught up in a crypto mining operation, or something worse.

 ## View logs